End of Season One: Piranhas, “Utah’s Destroyer”

 She could almost smell the perfume on the ceramic tiles.
 She inhaled a dream and exhaled new life.

-She was in Las Vegas, another desert, but nuptials was never happening in any damn desert.
-She sneered with hatred at the alarm clock and the picture frame with Bill’s red audi; the contract was in the glove compartment; the Mountain Gorillas had their code, too, and she, once their leader, paid it off with the group’s dirty money.
-Being home with Silverback and the Mountain Gorillas, she wished, yet she was grateful for her decision; the return trip had become delayed; it was too dangerous.
-She had moved around her private goal and rearranged the revenge plan to escape the trap she had in vulnerability created.
+She was in Las Vegas, another desert, but nuptials were never happening in any damn desert.
+She sneered with hatred at the alarm clock and the picture frame with Bill’s red Audi; the contract was in the glove compartment; the Mountain Gorillas had their code, too, and she, once their leader, paid it off with the group’s dirty money.
+Being home with Silverback and the Mountain Gorillas, she wished, yet she was grateful for her decision; the return trip had been delayed, as it was too dangerous.
+She had adjusted her private goal and revised the revenge plan to escape the trap she had set for herself.

 Ivory knew no woman, man, or Utah Maniac Killer could alter Bill’s cruel, dark, and crazy nature.
 Yet she believed precisely that and learned after a couple of weeks that her power might have made the piranhas temporarily dance to her melodies, captive in an aquarium, and broke them down until they turned on each other.

 Bill was gone playing poker in the high-limit area with The Boss.
-Nobody knew The Boss’es identity.
+Nobody knew The Boss’s identity.
 The Boss could be anyone, but he wasn’t killing randomly or overkilling; no, he preferred killing in the open, in daylight, as her brother.
 The Boss had no emotion.
-A Polar Bear in Alaska you’d instead recognize than him.
+A Polar Bear in Alaska, you’d recognize him more than him.
 There was no desire for anybody to name.

-The Utah Manaic was quiet; no bodies in the desert or freshly painted up in the canyons.
+The Utah Maniac was quiet; no bodies in the desert or freshly painted up in the canyons.
 There would be an eclipse soon, and she wondered if the threat that vanished would return then.
 It mattered that he was stalking her like her brother.
 Mother was with her sister; her brother was cremated immediately after the service.
-Ivory convinced her mother to go and not to wait for her.
-She gave her money for the one-way plane ticket before going with Bill and promised to keep herself safe.
+Ivory convinced her mother to go, rather than wait for her.
+She gave her money for the one-way plane ticket before going with Bill and promised to take care of herself.
 Ivory was clear.
 If Bill wasn’t the one who killed her brother, then she had to unmask the Utah Maniac, the owner of the abandoned motel.
 The FBI hasn’t tracked and put an end to his gory work.

-“I am going to win this fucking board game with the Surreal Forces.”
+“I am going to win this fucking board game with the Surreal Red Forces.”

 “Not without the Gray Wolf”